zzzprojects/learn-orm/tutorials/cs-script/execute-methods.md

 }
 ```

-To evaluate code that only contains method(s), you can use the `Evaluator.LoadMethod` function as shown below.
+To evaluate code that only contains method(s), you can use the `Evaluator.LoadMethod` function is shown below.

 ```csharp
 public static void Example1()